-In 2019, FLMI successfully identified a second potential prospect ("Paige"), which was subsequently impaired in 2022.
+In 2019, FLMI identified a second potential prospect ("Paige"), which was subsequently impaired in 2022.

-In 2022, the Corporation staked an additional 200 Ha, and the Lucia Property in Chile.
+In 2022, the Corporation staked an additional 200 Ha, the Lucia Property located at the commune of San Pedro de Atacama, Calama, Province of El Loa, Il Region of Antofagasta, Chile, within the Salar de Capur.